BryanWilhite/Blog/presentation/entry/2013/2013-03-21-bill-flora-and-erik-rath-the-microsoft-design-language.md

 ---json
 {
   "author": "Bryan Wilhite",
-  "content": "Bill Flora - The Microsoft Design Language from CreativeMornings/Seattle on Vimeo.\r\n    I’ve just seen Bill Flora on Seattle’s Creative Mornings talking about the origins of arguably one the most revolutionary user experience design systems in the histor...", "inceptDate": "2013-03-21T17:00:00-07:00", "isPublished": true,
+  "content": "Bill Flora - The Microsoft Design Language from CreativeMornings/Seattle on Vimeo.
+I’ve just seen Bill Flora on Seattle’s Creative Mornings talking about the origins of arguably one the most revolutionary user experience design systems in the history...", "inceptDate": "2013-03-21T17:00:00-07:00", "isPublished": true,
   "itemCategory": null,